mknycha/notebookbackup/public/kubernetes.md

 - When we have an app of which single copy should run on each node or subset of nodes -> use DaemonSet
 - By default, DaemonSet creates pod on every node in the cluster.
 We can limit nodes using node selector.
 - Update -> after version 1.6 use rolling update
+- _If you want to use deployments to reliably rollout your software you have to specify readiness health checks for the containers in your Pod_

+## Storage integration:
+- There are several ways to go here:
+  - Import the external service.
+You can use the current database running in your infrastructure or in a cloud provider.
+You deifine a service referring to an external database - either by specifing type `ExternalName` in the service spec, or defining `Endpoints` for it.
+There is no health check option in that case.
+  - Reliable singleton.
+Runs your database in one pod.
+In that case you would need a persistent volume, pod running the database (managed by ReplicaSet, so that it's restarted in case it goes down) and a service to expose it.
+  - Using StatefulSets.

 ## Example files:
 - Create a pod: